 Within a short time, our immune system detects that something is "wrong."
 It picks up on the fact that its cells are expressing a foreign protein they normally shouldn't, and it takes a snapshot of that protein's structure.
 Later, if the vaccinated individual is exposed to a real virus, the immune system will recognize it immediately — and act against it.
 This allows vaccinated people to skip a long learning phase that would take about two weeks from the moment of infection with a real virus.
 Through vaccination, our body learns to recognize the virus without having to deal with a viral attack at the same time.

 How does the mRNA vaccine work?
 Illustration: Noa Katz, based on a tweet by Zavén Sargsyan

 What is the difference between the Pfizer and Moderna vaccines?

 Both vaccines are based on a similar technology, have similar efficacy, and are administered in two doses.
 The interval between the doses is three weeks for the Pfizer vaccine and four weeks in Moderna’s case.

-The main difference between the vaccines is in their storage requirements, since the Moderna vaccine is much simpler to store and distribute.
-The Pfizer vaccine has to be kept at -70 degrees Celsius.
-The company has developed special packages to facilitate storage for up to 30 days.
-These packages keep the vaccines cold as long as they are filled with dry ice.
+The main difference between the vaccines was in their storage requirements.
+Initially, the Pfizer vaccine had to be kept at -70 degrees Celsius.
+In February, the FDA approved storage at -20 degrees.
 The vaccine can be refrigerated at 2-8 degrees Celsius for five days, and can be left outside the refrigerator for up to two hours.
 The vaccine also needs to be diluted with a salt solution (saline) before use.